 “… Because one Irish kid peed in a Jacuzzi?” the desperate, forlorn proprietor would ask.

-“It’s because you treat this in such an unserious manner,” they would reply, “That we think our money would be best spent elsewhere.”
+“It’s because you treat this in such an unserious manner,” they would reply, “that we think our money would be best spent elsewhere.”

-I could see those of this community, those future applicants looking to join a gym, sitting down at the sign-in desk to ask the proprietor if he allowed the Irish in.
+I could see those of this community, those future applicants looking to join a gym, sitting down at the membership sign-in desk to ask the proprietor if the gym allowed the Irish in.
 The proprietor would surely blanch at such a question, and the sensitive members of the community would say, “I have nothing against the Irish, per se, but I hear that they have a habit of peeing in Jacuzzis.”

 I could see further cuts in the proprietor’s profit, as the need arose for them to hire Public Relations firm that would help them deal with the fallout of my whisper, and how they would probably eventually be unable to deal with it in any way other than the extreme.

 I could foresee the proprietor contemplating criminal charges to, at the very least, have me frog marched in front of cameras as an aberration that was dealt with in the swiftest manner by the proprietor that was looking to, at least, get his business’s good standing back in this tight-knit, ever gossiping community.

 This community was so obsessed with cleanliness that my whisper would be a local equivalent to the asterisk in the free speech clause that suggests that yelling fire in a theater is not a part of the clause, due to the panic and public unrest it could cause.